newtfire/textAnalysis-Hub/Installations/InstallNotes-Mac.md

 <img src="homebrew.png" alt="homebrew logo" width="500"/>

 Homebrew is a package manager that helps you install things on your Mac quickly in your Terminal.
-We'll use it for installing OpenJDK Java, but it's a great tool to have in your toolbag.
+We'll use it for installing OpenJDK Java, but it's a great tool to have in your toolbag for other future installations.
 You can [view their website](https://brew.sh) for full instructions and nerdy stuff, but we have the instructions here:

-* Open a new terminal window and paste this line from their website:
+* **Open a new terminal window, and in your "home" directory, run this line from their website:**

 	```shell
 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 	```

-* Press enter.

-* You'll be asked to enter your password.
-This means the local password you use to login to your computer. *The password will not appear as you type it.
+* **You'll be asked to enter your password.** This means the local password you use to login to your computer. *The password will not appear as you type it.
 This is a security feature.*

 	* You **might** receive an error for sudo (**s**ubstitude **u**ser **do**)
 		* To fix this error, take the download code line for homebrew and add `sudo ` before it: